aiven/aiven-docs/docs/platform/howto/restrict-access.md

 By default, Aiven services are publicly accessible, but you can restrict access to your service to a single IP, an address block, or any combination of both.

 :::important
-IP filters apply to publicly accessible endpoints only.
+IP filters apply to inbound traffic coming from specified IP addresses / network ranges to Aiven service ports.
 :::

 1. Log in to [Aiven Console](https://console.aiven.io).